 CPU: 1.8GHz Rockchip 3288-C | Graphics: ARM Mali T624 | RAM: 2GB LPDDR3 SDRAM | Screen: 10.1-inch, WXGA (1,280 x 800) IPS multi-touch display | Storage: 16GB eMMC

-When most people think of Chromebooks they might expect some cheap, plastic device that's only just good enough to get them by through a day of computing.
+When most people think of Chromebooks they might expect some cheap, plastic device that's only just good enough to get them by through a day of surfing the web.
 Asus on the other hand offers the fully metal Chromebook Flip that doubles as a tablet just for the heck of it.
 The 10.1-inch, 2-in-1 Chromebook is an exceedingly light laptop that feels premium to the touch.
-Thanks to a little known Rockchip processor, it can also outrun most other Chrome OS machines both in performance and with its eight hour battery life.
+Thanks to a little known Rockchip processor, it can also outrun most other Chrome OS machines and out last them with its eight hour battery life.

 Read the full review: Asus Chromebook Flip